bkecskemeti/RoboND-Kinematics-Project/writeup.md

 WC = EE - (0.303) * ROT_EE[:,2]
 ```

-The robot arm looks schematically like this from the side:
+I drawed the side-view of the robot arm schematically like this:

 ![side view][kuka_side_view]